Three Signs You Might be Struggling with Anxiety

-Below are three signs that you might be struggling with anxiety.
-Please keep in mind that this post does not serve as a way to diagnose or treat anxiety.
-This information is provided to help take note of any possible symptoms you might be experiencing.
+That said, below are three signs that you or a loved one might be struggling with an anxiety disorder.
+Keep in mind that this list is not comprehensive.
+Also, know that this post does not serve as a way to diagnose or treat anxiety and should only be used for educational purposes.

-When we are experiencing anxiety, it means that our sympathetic nervous system is activated.
-Our body is involuntarily reacting to a perceived threat and getting us ready to address a potentially unsafe situation.
-When this happens, our energy and resources are sent to our heart, lungs, and muscles to help us “fight, flight, or freeze”.
+In general, the symptoms people experience when they are fearful or anxious are occur because their sympathetic nervous system has been activated.
+Basically, their body is involuntarily reacting to a perceived threat and is getting them ready to address a potentially unsafe situation.
+When this happens, their energy and resources are sent to the heart, lungs, and muscles to help them “fight, flight, or freeze.”

 - Unexplained headaches and/or stomach aches

 - Tightness in your chest or increased heart rate